 Diving Dinah’s Beach

 Diving Dinah’s could not be easier, but you will need a boat to get there!
 If you are diving from one of the smaller boats from Tawali, you will tie off one of the trees near Lauadi village and put your kit on in the shallow water.

-Alternatively larger boats & liveaboards drop anchor in the deeper water and tie their sterns to one of the trees near the village, so entry is a giant stride off the back.
+Alternatively larger boats and liveaboards drop anchor in the deeper water.
+Then tie their sterns to one of the trees near the village, so entry is a giant stride off the back.

-The beach slopes off at an angle of about 30 degrees into the depths, but it’s rare to go any deeper than about 12-15m because all the critters are usually found in less than 10m.
+The beach slopes off at an angle of about 30 degrees into the depths.
+However it’s rare to go any deeper than about 12-15m because all the critters are usually found in less than 10m.

-With so much to see and such shallow water you can spend hours in the water and dives of 90 minutes or so are quite normal.
+With so much to see and such shallow water you can spend hours in the water.
+Dives of 90 minutes or so are quite normal.
 There is always something different to see and visiting the same spot at different times of the day often produces a nice surprise!